Bahnhof

 Roßtal

 At the Kernmühle mill, you cross the Bibert over a picturesque footbridge and dam.
-And continue north along the Rangau-Ostweg.
-The route passes Ammerndorf and continues between wide farmland and dense forest edges.
+The route continues northwards on the Rangau-Ostweg.
+The route passes Ammerndorf and continues between wide arable fields and dense forest edges.

 At the Pleikershof hikers' car park, those interested in history can take a short detour to the right to the Pleikershof.
-The historic half-timbered ensemble is well worth the diversions.
+The historic half-timbered ensemble is well worth the short diversions.
 Back on the route, you pass the Steinbacher Bächl stream and walk along the typical farmland.
-In front of you, you can already see the last destination of today's tour in the distance: the market town of Cadolzburg.
+You can already see the last destination of today's tour in the distance: the market town of Cadolzburg.

 The well-known Rangau-Ostweg leads you into Cadolzburg.
-The market square used to be the scene of regular weekly markets and is still lined with prestigious estates that bear witness to the prosperity of the brewers, innkeepers and traders.
-If you take the tour in the summer heat, a culinary stop at the popular ice cream parlour "Loisl's Eis" is worthwhile here after the arduous climb.
+The market square used to be the scene of regular weekly markets and is still lined with prestigious properties that bear witness to the prosperity of the brewers, innkeepers and traders.
+If you take the tour in the summer heat, it is worth making a culinary stop at the popular ice cream parlour "Loisl's Eis" after the arduous climb.
 Another historical highlight: the Puchtastraße.
-You can see it "from above" when you walk onto the bridge towards the Burghof and look down to the left.
-The street is lined with houses from around 1670.
-The upper gate "Brusela", which leads into the castle courtyard, is also impressive, with the sovereign customs shield bearing witness to the margraves.
+You can see it "from above" when you walk onto the bridge towards the castle courtyard and look down to the left.
+The street is lined with houses dating from around 1670.
+The upper gate "Brusela", which leads to the castle courtyard, is also impressive, with the sovereign's customs shield bearing witness to the margraves.

-You will be rewarded with far-reaching views and imposing history as a crowning finale.
-In the castle courtyard there is another marker that makes history come alive via augmented reality with the app ErlebnisRadweg Hohenzollern.
+You will be rewarded with far-reaching views and impressive history.
+There is another marker in the castle courtyard that brings history to life via augmented reality using the Hohenzollern Adventure Cycle Trail app.
 The tour can then be ended at Cadolzburg RB 11 station.

 The castle courtyard is a feast for the eyes.
-With its historical buildings, the imposing castle grounds and the wide panoramic view - and of course the castle garden, which is worth seeing at any time of the year and which, depending on the season, displays the whole variety of herbs and wildflowers of past times in blossoming and fragrant splendour.
+With its historic buildings, the imposing castle complex and the sweeping panoramic view - and of course the castle garden, which is worth seeing at any time of year and, depending on the season, displays the whole variety of herbs and wildflowers of bygone times in blooming and fragrant splendour.

-The imposing castle is situated on a steep rocky outcrop and has a circular wall which, like the main gate and the so-called Palas - part of the New Castle - dates from the 13th century.
-In front of the core castle is a spacious outer bailey, where the burghers' residences and, in the Renaissance, a garden were located.
-Within the core castle, the two complexes of the Old and New Castles adjoin the High Medieval curtain wall and are connected by the chapel wing.
-The part of the so-called New Castle adjoining the chapel wing belongs to the oldest part of the castle grounds and dates back to around 1250.
-Around 1600, the New Castle was considerably extended.
+The imposing castle is situated on a steep rocky outcrop and has a curtain wall which, like the main gate and the so-called Palas - part of the New Castle - dates back to the 13th century.
+In front of the main castle is a spacious outer bailey, which housed the burgomans' residences and a garden during the Renaissance.
+Within the core castle, the two complexes of the Old and New Castles, connected by the chapel wing, adjoin the high medieval curtain wall.
+The part of the so-called New Castle adjoining the chapel wing is the oldest part of the castle grounds and dates back to around 1250.
+The New Castle was considerably extended around 1600.
 The Old Palace was built in the 15th century under Elector Friedrich I. From 1933 to 1945, the New Castle was used by the Hitler Youth as a regional leadership school.
 Shortly before the end of the Second World War, the castle went up in flames and remained in ruins for decades.
-Since 1979, the Bavarian Palace Department has been entrusted with the reconstruction together with the Erlangen-Nuremberg State Building Authority.
-In 2007, the reconstruction was completed for the time being.
-In 2013, the decision was made to completely convert the Old Palace and a building in the outer castle into an adventure museum.
-In July 2017, the new museum "HerrschaftsZeiten!
-Erlebnis Cadolzburg" opened.
+Since 1979, the Bavarian Palace Administration, together with the Erlangen-Nuremberg State Building Authority, has been entrusted with its reconstruction.
+The reconstruction was provisionally completed in 2007.
+In 2013, the decision was made to completely convert the Old Palace and a building in the outer bailey into an adventure museum.
+In July 2017, the new museum "HerrschaftsZeiten!"
+Experience Cadolzburg was opened.

 Burghof 3